lisds/textbook/data/README.md

 ## Houses

-`houses.csv` is the Ames house price data set, originally from
+`house.csv` is the Ames house price data set, originally from
 <http://jse.amstat.org/v19n3/decock.pdf>.
 This is a backup copy of the data
 and various documentation files at
 <https://github.com/odsti/datasets/tree/master/ames_houses>.
 It differs from